rvalavi/blockCV/cran_comments.md

 ## Test environments
 * local OS X install, R 3.6.1
-* win-builder (devel and release)
+* win-builder

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTES:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Roozbeh Valavi <valavi.r@gmail.com>’

+This is the main email I use and it will always be available.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.